Jigsaw Puzzle Portfolio

 Oh right.
 I’ve got a book to finish writing.

 Update: January 30, 2019

 Over the December 2018 holidays, my girlfriend/partner gave me a jigsaw puzzle as a gift.
-I don’t know whether to be ecstatic over the thoughtfulness of the gift or cringe by the vast time it’s taking to solve the jigsaw puzzle.
+I don’t know whether to be ecstatic over the thoughtfulness of the gift or cringe by the vast time it’s taken to solve the jigsaw puzzle.

 But first, let me backup.

 Last fall, we went over to a friend’s house for dinner and conversation, catching up since we last saw each other.
-At that occasion, our friends had a jigsaw puzzle of their own they were working on.
+On that occasion, our friends had a jigsaw puzzle of their own they were working on.
 Interested, and with their permission, I found and placed a few pieces and thought nothing of it.

 Apparently, my girlfriend noticed and got me a jigsaw puzzle of my own which she presented over the holidays.
 She delighted me with the thoughtfulness of the gift.
 I hadn’t worked on one in decades, probably since I was a kid.